SadS4ndWiCh/camcs/README.md

 the control of *mana* and mediates communication with the gods in order to facilitate the use of *magic* by the individual.

+> [!IMPORTANT]
+> Due to the magic invocation process being mediated by the system, the number of
+> available spells is limited, with no freedom to explore the creation of new spells.

 ## 🛝 Summary

 1. [What can individual do?](#-what-can-individual-do)